 Koalas may be extinct in Australia's New South Wales by 2050

 The report, commissioned by a multi-party parliamentary committee, makes 42 recommendations, including an urgent census, prioritizing the protection of the animal in the planning of urban development, and increasing conservation funding.
-The report, however, stopped short of unanimously recommending a moratorium on logging in public native forests, it said.
+But it stopped short of unanimously recommending a moratorium on logging in public native forests, it said.

 ALSO READ